 Thunder and lightning.
-Enter from opposite sides, CASCA, with his sword drawn, and CICERO
+Enter Casca, and Cicero.

-Good even, Casca: brought you Caesar home?
-Why are you breathless? and why stare you so?
+Good even, Casca.
+Brought you Caesar home?
+Why are you breathless, and why stare you so?

 Are not you moved, when all the sway of earth Shakes like a thing unfirm?
-O Cicero, I have seen tempests, when the scolding winds Have rived the knotty oaks, and I have seen
+O Cicero,

-The ambitious ocean swell and rage and foam, To be exalted with the threatening clouds: But never till to-night, never till now, Did I go through a tempest dropping fire.
-Either there is a civil strife in heaven, Or else the world, too saucy with the gods, Incenses them to send destruction.
+I have seen tempests, when the scolding winds(5) Have rived the knotty oaks, and I have seen The ambitious ocean swell and rage and foam, To be exalted with the threatening clouds, But never till tonight, never till now, Did I go through a tempest dropping fire.(10) Either there is a civil strife in heaven, Or else the world too saucy with the gods Incenses them to send destruction.

-Why, saw you any thing more wonderful?
+Why, saw you anything more wonderful?

-A common slave--you know him well by sight--Held up his left hand, which did flame and burn Like twenty torches join'd, and yet his hand, Not sensible of fire, remain'd unscorch'd.
-Besides--I ha' not since put up my sword--Against the Capitol I met a lion, Who glared upon me, and went surly by, Without annoying me: and there were drawn Upon a heap a hundred ghastly women, Transformed with their fear; who swore they saw Men all in fire walk up and down the streets.
-And yesterday the bird of night did sit Even at noon-day upon the market-place, Hooting and shrieking.
-When these prodigies Do so conjointly meet, let not men say 'These are their reasons; they are natural;' For, I believe, they are portentous things Unto the climate that they point upon.
+A common slave-you know him well by sight-(15) Held up his left hand, which did flame and burn Like twenty torches join'd, and yet his hand, Not sensible of fire, remain'd unscorch'd.
+Besides-I ha' not since put up my sword- Against the Capitol I met a lion,(20) Who glazed upon me and went surly by Without annoying me: and there were drawn Upon a heap a hundred ghastly women Transformed with their fear, who swore they saw Men all in fire walk up and down the streets.(25) And yesterday the bird of night did sit Even at noon-day upon the market-place, Howling and shrieking.
+When these prodigies Do so conjointly meet, let not men say(30) "These are their reasons; they are natural," For, I believe, they are portentous things Unto the climate that they point upon.

-Indeed, it is a strange-disposed time: But men may construe things after their fashion, Clean from the purpose of the things themselves.
-Come Caesar to the Capitol to-morrow?
+Indeed, it is a strange-disposed time; But men may construe things after their fashion,(35) Clean from the purpose of the things themselves.
+Come Caesar to the Capitol tomorrow?

-He doth; for he did bid Antonius Send word to you he would be there to-morrow.
+He doth; for he did bid Antonius Send word to you he would be there tomorrow.

-Good night then, Casca: this disturbed sky Is not to walk in.
+Good then, Casca.
+This disturbed sky(40) Is not to walk in.